 Strong border security is the first line of defence in preventing the travel of terrorists.

-Funded by the European Union, Project Sharaka brings INTERPOL policing tools and expertise to frontline officers in six countries: Algeria, Egypt, Jordan, Lebanon, Morocco and Tunisia.
+Funded by the European Union, Project Sharaka brings INTERPOL policing tools and expertise to frontline officers in eight countries: Algeria, Egypt, Jordan, Lebanon, Libya, Morocco, Palestine and Tunisia.

 The objective is to help these countries detect and intercept terrorist individuals and groups through technology, capacity building and police operations.